 1 x Fusion multi Zone Entertainment system BB-300

 1 x 4g router

 For more information about this blog or to discuss what is possible for your own boat you can email firstname.lastname@example.org

-Ian is the Co-Owner of Astrality Marine a Former RAF A Tech Avionics (EngTech) with 15 years on Aircraft like the VC10, Tristar and Tornado before civilian life took him to work within BlueChip companies as a Lead Engineer. living in the Torbay area with his Partner who runs the Business consultancy company Astrality Business Services.
+Ian is the owner of Astrality Marine.
+A Former RAF A Tech Avionics (EngTech) with 15 years on Aircraft like the VC10, Tristar and Tornado before civilian life took him to work within BlueChip companies as a Lead Engineer.
+Residing in the Southwest.